lsp-plugins/lsp-dsp-lib/README.md

 Usage
 ======

-Here's the code snippet of how the library can be initialized and used:
+Here's the code snippet of how the library can be initialized and used in C++:

 ```C++